Skip to main content

 a.
 Unused free event hours cannot roll over into the following semester.

 b.
-Free event cannot be used during summer or winter semesters.
+Free event cannot be used during the summer or winter semester (January).

 c.
 Colony ballroom, Grand ballroom, Atrium, Calvert, Charles Carroll, Crossland, Prince George's rooms, and the Hoff Theater are not eligible for free events.